TaguchiModels/dlibModels/README_EN.md

 [Taguchi's face recognition model](https://drive.google.com/file/d/1uMAZbPHiKOl6sjDgAoORn8g5U4wHQisW/view?usp=sharing)

 ## How to compile
+I'm using Visual studio to compile.
+*Visual studio 2022 (V143)
+*ISO C++14
+* x64, Release

-Please refer to dlib.net, which describes how to compile it.
+For more details, please refer to dlib.net, which describes how to compile it.
 [How to compile dlib](http://dlib.net/compile.html)

 ## Execution method